Unboxed-Software/solana-course/content/group-member.md

 Although NFT collections are a common use-case, groups and members can be applied to any token type.

 A quick note on `group pointer` vs `group`.
-The `group pointer` extension saves the address of any on-chain account that follows to the [Token-Group Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-group/interface).
+The `group pointer` extension saves the address of any onchain account that follows to the [Token-Group Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-group/interface).
 While the `group` extension saves the Token-Group Interface data directly within the mint account.
 Generally, these are used together where the `group pointer` points to the mint itself.
 The same is true for `member pointer` vs `member`, but with the member data.

 NOTE: A group can have many members, but a member can only belong to one group.